Cautiously optimistic hoteliers indicate reliance on OTAs and emergence of Airbnb are concerns

 IDeaS is committed to helping hotel organisations throughout the Asia-Pacific region reach their optimal revenue and profit levels in 2018 through advanced systems and by focusing on education that supports the development of a strong revenue management culture.

-With more than 1.6 million rooms priced daily on its advanced systems, IDeaS Revenue Solutions leads the industry with the latest revenue management software solutions and advisory services.
+With more than 1.6 million rooms priced daily on its advanced systems, IDeaS Revenue Solutions leads the industry with the latest revenue management software solutions and consulting services.
 Powered by SAS® and with nearly three decades of experience, IDeaS proudly supports more than 10,000 clients in 124 countries and is relentless about providing hoteliers with insightful ways to manage the data behind hotel pricing.

 IDeaS empowers clients to build and maintain revenue management cultures – from single entities to world-renowned estates – by focusing on a simple promise: Driving Better Revenue.